MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 ---
 description: Describes the features of PowerShell that use ANSI escape sequences and the terminal hosts that support them.
 Locale: en-US
-ms.date: 03/01/2023
+ms.date: 03/02/2023
 schema: 2.0.0
 title: about ANSI terminals
 ---
 # about_ANSI_Terminals

 ## Short description
-Describes the support available for ANSI escape sequences in Windows PowerShell.
+Describes the support available for ANSI escape sequences in PowerShell.

 ## Long description